Sazzad-Anwar/e-commerce/README.md

 -   User details update
 -   Send password reset link in email
 -   Password reset
+-   Product Section:
+    -   Add product to cart
+    -   Remove product from cart
+    -   Update product of cart
     -   Add product review
     -   Update product review
     -   Get products by ID
     -   Get products by search
     -   Get filtered products
+    -   Payment Gateway API integration
+    -   On payment done email the invoice to the user
+    -   Ask for refund of the purchased product
+    -   Track the product delivery status
+    -   Chat with the vendor directly from user account without third-party library

 ### **For Vendors**